MicrosoftDocs/architecture-center/docs/framework/security/monitor-tools.md

 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected
+products:
+  - azure-security-center
+  - azure-sentinel
+  - m365-security-center
 ms.custom:
   - article
 ---

 # Security monitoring tools in Azure

 Use security monitoring tools to monitor for anomalous behavior and enable investigation of incidents.

 Use this article to learn how to strengthen your security posture using the following monitor tools: